When it comes to the intended outcomes of online programs, there are four components to consider:

 - Problem solving and strategies for future learning, such as deductive reasoning.

 Make sure to consider all three types when you are formulating the outcomes for your program.
-You can use the verbs from Bloom’s taxonomy below to create the cognitive outcomes for your programme.
+You can use the verbs from Bloom’s taxonomy below to create the cognitive outcomes for your program.

-Student engagement can be facilitated through design.
+2. Student engagement: Student engagement can be facilitated through the design.
 As in online situations, affective responses - related to social and emotional involvement - make an essential contribution to achieving the learning objectives of the program, it is key to formulate your intended outcomes for student engagement before you start designing.
-You can consider engagement at 3 levels: student to content, student to teacher and student to student.
+You can consider engagement at 3 levels: student-to-content, student-to-teacher, and student-to-student.

-From an administrative perspective, outcomes that measure productivity are highly valued.
+3. Productivity: From an administrative perspective, outcomes that measure productivity are highly valued.
 These outcomes are often easy to measure and report, such as the course pass rate, the average time spent on the course or the number of students that attended.
-By including these in your plan you make sure they are not forgotten.
+By including these in your plan, you make sure they are not forgotten.

-As we know, academic education also includes the development of professional skills.
-When learning online there are two outcomes for participants that relate to the ability to learn.
+4. Learning to learn: As we know, academic education also includes the development of professional skills.
+When learning online, there are two outcomes for participants that relate to the ability to learn:

 - Learning how to learn with the use of online programs and online communication channels.